Physical Education & Recreation (PER)

 PER A234 Swimming Conditioning 1 Credit

 Develops and refines swimming skills, physical conditioning, and knowledge of training and competition.
-Designed for intermediate to competitive level swimmers.
+Designed for intermediate level swimmers.

 PER A243 Intermediate Hockey 1 Credit